Introduction

 An overview of HoneyHive evaluators

-Evaluators are tests that compute scores or metrics to measure the quality of inputs and outputs for your AI application or specific steps within it.
+Evaluators are tests that measure the quality of inputs and outputs for your AI application or specific steps within it.
 They serve as a crucial component for validating whether your models meet performance criteria and align with domain expertise.
 Whether you’re fine-tuning prompts, comparing different generative models, or monitoring production systems, evaluators help maintain high standards through systematic testing and measurement.

 Key characteristics of HoneyHive evaluators